mideind/Embla_iOS/README.md

 $ pod install
 ```

 Once installation is done, open `Embla.xcworkspace` with Xcode and build.
-Alternatively, you can build an unsigned app binary by running the following command from the repository root:
+Alternatively, you can build an unsigned app binary by running a build script from the repository root:

 ```
 ./build.sh